-Sorena has spent over 20 years refining this process and how to architect such an environment by combining modern system capabilities, data science, clinical care engineering, the information-driven nature of clinical practice, research and education, and the need to provide ultimately, the highest quality patient care in an efficient manner.
+Sorena has spent over 20 years refining this process and how to architect such an environment by combining AI, Data Science, modern system capabilities, clinical care engineering, the information-driven nature of clinical practice, research and education, and the need to provide ultimately, the highest quality patient care in an efficient manner.
 A fundamental mission has always been to deliver a baseline suite of enterprise IT services to support not only fundamental needs, but also the needs of translational, biomedical, and clinical research.
 This has allowed him to extend on the standardization, capture, storage, and dissemination of biomedical, clinical and basic research data that can easily be securely merged, integrated, or aggregated with other data sets.

 Sorena currently serves on a number of National Healthcare IT and Biomedical Informatics focused boards, working groups and review committees including the Editorial Boards for the Journal of Experimental Biology and Medicine: Interdisciplinary Categories in Genomics, Proteomics, and Bioinformatics, JCO Clinical Cancer Informatics Journal, Associate Editor for IEEE Computer Society – Transactions on Computers.
 He serves on the Association of American Medical Colleges Group on Information Technology Resources (GIR), NCI Group Tissue Banking Committee Informatics subcommittee, and over a dozen Community Hospital, CTSA and NCI Designated Comprehensive Cancer Center IT, CCSG, and Informatics External Advisory Boards.
 Sorena has been active within the AACI-CRI community and a former Steering Committee board member.
 Sorena was nominated and now serves on the NIH / NCI's CTAC Clinical Research Informatics Committee.
 Prior to this, he co-Chaired the NIH/NCI CTMS Executive Committee for almost 5 years.